Grudge Match: Plot

-Lightning finds out Razor is blind in one eye.
+Lightning learns that Razor is blind in one eye.
 Realizing that a fight could cause permanent damage, Lightning and Sally both implore Razor to call it off, but he decides to go through with the fight.

 Kid takes his grandson Trey to celebrate the news that the grudge match is sold out.
-B. J. believes they are going to a movie, but Kid takes the child to a bar, then leaves him on his own while hooking up with a groupie.
-Trey ends up accidentally starting Kid's car while he is in the backseat having sex.
-Kid prevents an accident, but he is arrested, and B. J. is infuriated that he endangered the boy.
-Kid apologizes to B. J. and gives him a scrapbook that he kept of B. J.'s sports career in school, proving he had not been disinterested in him throughout the years.
-B. J. forgives him.
+B.J. believes they are going to a movie, but Kid takes the child to a bar, but leaves him on his own while hooking up with a groupie.
+Trey accidentally starts Kid's car while he is in the backseat having sex.
+Kid prevents an accident, but he is arrested, and B.J. is infuriated that he endangered the boy.
+Kid apologizes to B.J. and gives him a scrapbook that he kept of B.J.'s sports career in school, proving he had not been disinterested in him throughout the years.
+Ultimately, B.J. forgives him.

 When the grudge match begins, Kid gains the upper hand, severely beating Razor by unknowingly exploiting his blind eye.
-Upon learning of Razor's condition, however, Kid stops focusing on the eye and helps Razor to his feet.
-Razor turns the fight to his favor, but likewise helps Kid on his feet after nearly knocking him out.
+After learning of Razor's condition, however, Kid stops focusing on the eye and helps Razor to his feet.
+Razor turns the fight to his favor, but likewise helps Kid onto his feet after nearly knocking him out.
 The fight ends and the judges decide it on points.
 Razor is declared the winner by a very close split decision.
-He celebrates with Sally and Lightning, while a satisfied Kid enjoys the company of B. J. and Trey, who are proud of what he has accomplished.
+He celebrates with Sally and Lightning while a satisfied Kid enjoys the company of B.J. and Trey, who are proud of what he has accomplished.

-In a post-credits scene, Razor has a new TV, on which he and Lightning view a performance by Kid on Dancing with the Stars and quickly deduce that he is having sex with his partner.
-In another, Dante tries to set up another grudge match between Mike Tyson and Evander Holyfield.
+When all is said and done, Razor has a new TV, on which he and Lightning view a performance by Kid on Dancing with the Stars and quickly deduce that he is having sex with his partner.
+As well, Dante tries to set up another grudge match between Mike Tyson and Evander Holyfield.
 Holyfield refuses several increasingly higher offers to fight Tyson before showing interest when Slate offers Holyfield a role in a fourth Hangover film.
 Tyson, frustrated by this, approaches Dante angrily before the scene ends.